Sun Protection and Sunscreens (cont.)

 Can the labels on sunscreen products be trusted in the U.S.?

 In the past, manufacturers' claims on sunscreen packaging were largely unregulated.
 However, in recent years, the U.S. Food and Drug Administration (FDA) has issued new labeling regulations for over-the-counter sunscreens.
 According to these FDA guidelines, sunscreen labels were prohibited from making claims that are considered unproven or absolute such as "waterproof" and "all-day protection."
-On June 14, 2011, the FDA announced new requirements for sunscreens currently sold over the counter (OTC) that should be effective for the 2012 summer season.
 Earlier regulations for sunscreens concerned protection against sunburn, which is primarily caused by ultraviolet B (UVB) radiation from the sun, and did not address ultraviolet A (UVA) radiation, which is a cause of skin cancers and early skin aging.

-According to the 2011 ruling, all products that claim to provide broad spectrum sun protection must comply with the following rules:
+According to a 2011 ruling, all products that claim to provide broad spectrum sun protection must comply with the following rules:

 - If a sunscreen is labeled as "broad spectrum," it must pass a test that measures the product's ultraviolet A (UVA) protection relative to its ultraviolet B (UVB) protection.
 The label must indicate the degree of SPF or overall protection.
 Broad-spectrum SPF products with SPF values higher than 15 provide greater protection and may claim additional uses, as described below.